T-alabi/principles-pocket-calculator-skeleton/README.md

 ## Deadline

-Your Canvas submission is due at or before 11:59pm on TBD (pending midterm schedule).
+Your Canvas submission is due at or before 11:59pm on Januar 21, 2019.

 ### Submission Requirements